-- Subawardee Name, Address, and Unique Entity Identifier (UEI, currently a D&B number known as a DUNS number).
-Remember, all subawardees (except individuals) must have a UEI; this is used to prepopulate information in FSRS; if the UEI information is not correct, the subawardee must update the information in SAM.gov and D&B. See the glossary for important information about a change to the UEI of record that will occur on April 4, 2022. - Amount of the Subaward. - Subaward Obligation Action Date.
-This is the date that your agency/organization uses for the official subaward obligation date, and can vary depending on your internal policies
+- Subrecipient Name, Address, and Unique Entity Identifier (UEI).
+Remember, all subrecipients (except individuals) must have a UEI for you to issue a subaward.
+This information is used to pre-populate information in FSRS. - Amount of the Subaward's Federal Dollars. - Subaward Obligation Action Date.
+This is the date that your agency/organization uses for the official subaward obligation date, and can vary depending on your internal policies - Subaward Project Description.
+As determined by your organization

-- Subaward Project Description.
-As determined by your organization - Place of Performance for the activity supported by the subaward.
-May be the same or different than the subawardee's DUNS UEI physical address. - Subaward Number.
+- Place of Performance for the activity supported by the subaward.
+May be the same or different than the subrecipient's physical address. - Subaward Number.
 As determined by your organization - Responses to the questions about Executive Compensation.

-Note: We do not expect that most NEA grantees or subawardees are required to report on executive compensation.
+\\Note: We do not expect that most NEA grantees or subawardees are required to report on executive compensation.
 This is required only if the award recipient receives more than 80% of annual gross revenues from the federal government in your organization's preceding fiscal year, and those revenues are greater than \$25 million annually (2 CFR 170); and the public doesn't have access to information about the compensation of the top five executives through periodic reports filed under section 6104 of the Internal Revenue Code of 1986 (e.g., 990s); 13(a) or 15(d) of the Securities Exchange Act of 1934 (15USC 78m(a), 78o(d)); or through reports made available for state, local or county governments.